Udo/udolib/u-js-hextools/README.md

 ## grid.call(x, y, f)

-Calls the function `f` using the cell at `x`:`y` and coordinates as its parameters, and returns the result.
+(↳ return value of f) Calls the function `f` using the cell at `x`:`y` and coordinates as its parameters, and returns the result.
 If the coordinates are outside the grid's dimension, this returns the `false` value.
 The expected signature of `f` is `f(cell, x, y)`.
 Refer to the section on `grid.each()` for a note on the binding of the `this` keyword in `f`.

 ## grid.cells

-(array) The x by y array used to store the individual cells of the grid.
+(↳ array) The x by y array used to store the individual cells of the grid.

 ## grid.createDrawPath(width)

-(array) Returns an array containing a vector path describing a single hex based on the specified width.
+(↳ array) Returns an array containing a vector path describing a single hex based on the specified width.

 #### Example: Drawing a Pointy-Topped Grid in PIXI.JS